Houston Prostitution & Solicitation Lawyer

 Home » Practice Areas » Houston Sex Crimes Lawyer » Houston Prostitution & Solicitation Lawyer

-As Houston prostitution lawyers, we understand the stress that an arrest or potential conviction puts on defendants and their families.
+As Houston sex crime defense attorneys, we understand the stress that an arrest or potential conviction for prostitution charges puts on defendants and their families.
 We also know that the nature of prostitution and solicitation charges might feel embarrassing.
 You are innocent unless proven otherwise and entitled to a vigorous defense.

 An experienced Houston prostitution lawyer can defend you against possible jail time, fines, loss of reputation, and a permanent criminal record.
 When everything you value is on the line, call the Law Offices of Ned Barnett to protect your rights.